 Jonathan Thunder’s work is also deeply personal and exploratory.
 “I had been working in the theme of paths to identity, paths home, paths to decolonization, and paths to strength,” he said, referencing his work in relation to the Long Night that is a focus of both his art and Zamara’s.
 The artwork he exhibited was a mix of both lighthearted and more surreal imagery, ranging from a teddy bear with a crown to one of his larger works - the latter depicting a child floating amidst red ceremonial ribbons, between an Indigenous elder to one side and ominous figurative symbols of colonization to the other.

-Jonathan Thunder and Zamara Cuyun are both incredibly talented artists and insightful individuals.
-Through this exhibit they have outlines similarities between Anishinaabe and Guatemalan Indigenous experiences, explored their identities, and brought forward their own concepts of home.
-We’re so grateful to have their exhibit in the Robert Powless Cultural Exhibit and hope to host them both again in the future.
-The full video of their conversation can be found at the link below.
+Jonathan Thunder and Zamara Cuyún are both incredibly talented artists and insightful individuals.
+Through this exhibit they have outlined similarities between Anishinaabe and Maya Indigenous experiences, explored their identities, and brought forward their own thought-provoking conceptions of what home means to them.
+We’re so grateful to have their exhibit in the Dr. Robert Powless Cultural Center and hope to host them both again in the future.
+The full video of their conversation can be found HERE.

 Language Camp: On June 17 AICHO staff, housing families, an AICHO Board Member and our Ojibwe Language Table Instructor all attended and participated in the 11th Annual Kiwenz Ojibwe Language Camp in Sawyer, MN on the Fond du Lac Ojibwe Reservation.